Basis-Theory/basistheory-integration-guides/.github/ISSUE_TEMPLATE.md

-For additional support or to discuss issues/features, please reach out to us on our [Slack community](https://community.basistheory.com) or via email at [support@basistheory.com](mailto:support@basistheory.com)
+For additional support or to discuss issues/features, please reach out to us on our [Community](https://community.basistheory.com) or via email at [support@basistheory.com](mailto:support@basistheory.com)

 ## Expected Behavior
 -